vanilla-extracts/website/src/blog/services_update.md

 ## VPS Infrastructure {#vps}
 I have a bigger infrastructure nowadays, it is hosted on [mercurycloud](https://mercurycloud.fr/) which is a small French cloud provider.

-I have multiple servers:
+I have multiple servers on mercurycloud.
 - *Ambassador* (8vCPU, 16GB of RAM), named after the *Ambassador-class* starships in Star Trek (all my hostnames are Star Trek starship classes).
 - *Nova* (2vCPU, 4GB of RAM), you guessed it named after the *Nova-class* starships.
-- *Yellowstone* (1vCPU, 2GB of RAM), which is backup server, named after the *Yellowstone-class* of runabouts in Star Trek.

 I have another server on Hetzner, it is only used for its sheer reliance to be online 24/7.
 - *Miranda* (2vCPU (shared), 4GB of RAM)

-*Ambassador* and *Nova* are hosted in Tours, France.
-While *Yellowstone* which is the backup server is hosted in Rennes, France.
-I have a private tunnel between the two datacentres, to connect all of these together (for node exporter, nextcloud exporter, and the backups).
+*Ambassador* and *Nova* are hosted in Rennes, France. *Yellowstone* has been discontinued, and is replaced by a S3 bucket on Hetzner.

 *Miranda* is hosted on the Hetzner datacentre in Helsinki, Finland.